AseelAbdElhaq/AseelAbdElhaq/README.md

 ---

 ## 📈 All Used Languages in Account (Auto-Updated)
-This chart aggregates language usage across **all owned repositories, including forks** (archived excluded).
+This chart aggregates language usage across **all owned repositories (including forks, archived excluded)**.
 Tiny/noise languages are filtered out automatically.

 <p align="center">